sd17spring/sd17spring.github.io/_assignments/final-project.md

 ## Overview

-From now until the end of the semester you will be working with a team of students on a group software project.
-The project will culminate on Thursday, May 5th with EXPO style demo / poster session (8am-11am).
-Both sections will be present concurrently for this session.
+From now until the end of the semester you will be working with a team of students on a group software project. <!--The project will culminate on Thursday, May 5th with EXPO style demo / poster session (8am-11am).
+Both sections will be present concurrently for this session.-->

 ## Project Topic